mattyhempstead/pyfck/README.md

-## Getting numbers from the devil
+## Getting numbers from hell

 Now comes the tricky part (yes, strings from numbers was child's play).

 So far we have used 7 characters `exc()%'`, and the goal is to get access to all integers in as few extra characters as possible.

-Previous methods achived this with 2 extra characters:
+Previous methods achieved this with 2 extra characters:
  - `1` and `+`, which allows you to chain addition to reach any integer `1+1+1+...` (`1%1` can be used for `0`).
 [Source](https://codegolf.stackexchange.com/a/110677).
  - `=` and `+`, which allows you to chain addition, where `1` is achieved via truthiness (`''==''`).
 This method lets you avoid exponential encoding growth.
 [Source](https://github.com/Samdaaman/pyfuck).